 So you failed the CPA exam; now what do you do?
 Don’t feel bad and get down on yourself about failing a CPA exam section.
 You can still pass the CPA exam.
-Half of all candidates fail a section each testing window.
+Half of all candidates fail a section in each testing window.
 I’m sure this isn’t that comforting, but trust me.
 It’s normal.

 The highest pass rates are only about 58 percent, so you are in good company.
 I know this probably doesn’t make you feel any better, but it’s important to not get depressed and think that you failed the CPA exam because you’re just stupid.
 You aren’t!
 You can pass the exam just like everyone else.
-You just need to brush this off and get back at it.

 Here are some tips on how to pick yourself back up and pass the exam after you have failed a section of the CPA exam.

 - 1.Becker CPA Review Course: Rated the #1 Best CPA Review Course of 2023